-Mark has two children, Hunter D. Fridley and Abbie D. Fridley and he is married to Tracie T. Fridley.
+Mark has two children, Hunter D. Fridley and Abbie D. Fridley.

-Mark is a past president of the Shenendoah Funeral Director’s Association and a member of the Virginia Funeral Directors Association where he served on the Board of Directors in 2005 and 2006.
-He is an active member and former officer of the Falling Spring Volunteer Fire Department.
+Mark is a past president of the Shenandoah Funeral Director’s Association and a member of the Virginia Funeral Directors Association where he served on the Board of Directors in 2005 and 2006.
+He is an active member and current Chief of the Falling Spring Fire Department and an associate member of the Dunlap Fire and Rescue Department.
 He has been involved in Little League sports serving as football coach and basketball coach.

 Anthony is a 2006 graduate of Alleghany High School where he graduated with honors and was a 3 year varsity letterman on the baseball team.
 He went on to Emory and Henry College where he graduated with Bachelors of Science degree in Business Administration.
 At Emory and Henry, he played 4 years of baseball.